Baophan0805/LAB2_MICROCONTROLLER_TIMER_INTERRUPT/README.md

 # LAB2_MICROCONTROLLER_TIMER_INTERRUPT
-Microcontroller Lab session on timer and interrup on STM32C6103 microcontroller.
+Microcontroller Lab session on timer and interrup on STM32C6103 microcontroller, using Quartus for schematic simulation and STMCUBE32 IDE for programming.

-**Software**

-Quartus for schematic simulation.

-STMCUBE32 IDE for programming.